TorBox-App/hosted-privacy_policy/README.md

 <h2 id="erasure">Right to Erasure</h2>

 <p>Want your data deleted?
-No problem, either simple go to https://torbox.app/settings and click the "Delete Account" button under the "Account Section" or simply contact us with your email and it will be gone ASAP.
-This will delete anything associated with your account, even including 3rd party data.</p>
+No problem, either go to <a href="https://torbox.app/settings" target="_blank">https://torbox.app/settings</a> and click the "Delete Account" button under the "Account Section" or simply contact us with your email and it will be gone as soon as possible.
+This deletion will remove anything associated with your account, even including 3rd party data.</p>

-<p>Data such as information about torrents are deleted as soon as you request your torrent to be deleted.
-This can be done on the dashboard, by clicking on the torrent, and clicking the delete button, or by the API.</p>
+<p>Data such as information about any download are deleted as soon as you request your download to be deleted.
+This can be done on the dashboard, by clicking on the download, and clicking the delete button, or by the API.</p>